MicrosoftDocs/azure-devops-docs/docs/articles/migration-import.md

 5. Configuring your import specification file to use a SQL connection string

 #### Creating the SQL Azure VM
 Setting up a SQL Azure VM can be done from the Azure portal with just a few clicks.
 Azure has a [tutorial](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-windows-portal-sql-server-provision/) on how to setup and configure a SQL Azure VM.
-Follow that tutorial to ensure that your VM is configured correctly and SQL can be accessed remotely.

 VSTS is available in several Azure [regions](https://azure.microsoft.com/en-us/regions/services/) across the globe.
 When importing to these regions it's critical that you place your data in the correct region to ensure that the import can start correctly.
 Setting up your SQL Azure VM in a location other than the ones recommended below will result in the import failing to start.

 Use the table below to decide where you should create you SQL Azure VM if you're using this method to import.

 |    Desired Import Region        |    SQL Azure VM Region         |
 |---------------------------------|--------------------------------|